 Prof. Dr. Hermann Parzinger

 Hermann Parzinger, a prehistorian and professor, has been President of the Stiftung Preussischer Kulturbesitz since 2008.
-He still directs excavation and research projects and publishes regularly.
+He still directs research projects and publishes regularly.
 He has received numerous awards.

 Brief Curriculum Vitae